A History of Europe

 The constant need for cheap grain was an important factor in Rome's overseas policy, just as today the need for cheap petroleum drives U.S. policy in the Middle East.
 In the fourth century B.C. the Romans got their grain by conquering the plain of Campania.
-This was followed by the conquest of Sicily & Sardinia, then the Carthaginian part of Africa, and finally Egypt; a bigger granary was needed in each century.(14) One reason why expansion nearly stopped in the reign of Caesar Augustus (see the next chapter) may have been because there were no unconquered lands left in the known world, that produced as much grain as those places.
+This was followed by the conquest of Sicily & Sardinia, then the Carthaginian part of Africa, and finally Egypt; a bigger granary was needed in each century.(14) One reason why expansion nearly stopped in the first century A.D. (see the next chapter) may have been because there were no unconquered lands left in the known world, that produced as much grain as those places.

 Another motivator for conquest was the desire for security.
 The Romans never put forth a plan for world conquest, but were always suspicious of whoever lived outside their growing domain.
 They seemed to have had the feeling that if they could just conquer the land beyond the next hill, Rome would be safe at last.
 Instead, each time they conquered a hostile neighbor, they found themselves with a new neighbor just a little bit farther away who also needed taming.
 As the territories filled with Roman citizens, they needed protection too, so Rome became occupied with defending its buffer zones as well.
 Ultimately this cycle went on until Rome no longer had the resources to expand any more.(15)